Leura, New South Wales: Activities

 One of the most prominent of Leura's historic homes is Leuralla, the former home of Clive Evatt, an Australian politician, barrister and raconteur.
 Evatt was the brother of H.V.
-"Doc" Evatt, a former Chief Justice of New South Wales, Leader of the Australian Labor Party, the third President of the United Nations General Assembly, the first Chairman of the United Nations Atomic Energy Commission, and a Justice of the High Court of Australia, and Leuralla contains a memorial to Doc Evatt.
-The Evatt family still owns and manages the property which is now home to the NSW Toy and Railway Museum.
+"Doc" Evatt, a former Chief Justice of New South Wales, Leader of the Australian Labor Party, the third President of the United Nations General Assembly, the first Chairman of the United Nations Atomic Energy Commission, and a Justice of the High Court of Australia.
+The property was home to the NSW Toy and Railway Museum. which closed in 2022, with the toys subsequently auctioned off.
+As of April 2024, the Leuralla property is for sale.

-Another major attraction is the Everglades Gardens, the former home of Belgian-born industrialist Henri van de Velde now administered by the National Trust.
-The Everglades includes van de Velde's Moderne-style home and 5 hectares (13 acres) of landscaped gardens designed by Danish-born landscape gardener Paul Sorensen.
+Another major attraction is the Everglades Gardens, the former home of Belgian-born industrialist Henri van de Velde, now administered by the National Trust.
+The Everglades includes van de Velde's Moderne-style home and 5 hectares (13 acres) of landscaped gardens designed by Paul Sorensen.
 The Everglades has an outdoor theatre which often hosts productions such as Cirquinox and the Leura Shakespeare festival.

 Self-styled as "the Garden Village", the Leura Gardens Festival is held annually in October.
 The Festival is a registered charity and raises money for the Blue Mountains District ANZAC Memorial Hospital in Katoomba by opening private gardens to the public.
 Not connected with the garden festival but also held at the same time is the popular Leura Village Fair.

-Natural attractions include Sublime Point to the south, which offers panoramic views of the Jamison Valley, and Leura Cascades in the southwest.
-There is a network of tracks that goes from Links Road to Echo Point, taking in many attractions along the way, including the Pool of Siloam, Leura Cascades, Leura Falls, Jamison Lookout, Linda Falls and the Dardanelles Pass, before ascending to Echo Point via the Giant Stairway.
+Natural attractions include Sublime Point to the south and Gordon Falls park, which offer panoramic views of the Jamison Valley, and Leura Cascades in the southwest.
+There is a network of tracks, some part of the Prince Henry walk and the recently completed Grand Cliff Top Walk, that lead from Wentworth Falls Railway Station to Echo Point, taking in many attractions along the way, including in the Leura area: the Pool of Siloam, Elysian Lookout, Olympian Lookout, Leura Cascades, Leura Falls, Jamison Lookout, Linda Falls and the Dardanelles Pass, before ascending to Echo Point via the Giant Stairway.
 The area is popular for bushwalking and photography.